lorddev/blog/resume.md

 <!-- /wp:heading -->

 <!-- wp:paragraph -->
 <p>Work on SQL Server-driven Web API, heavy on stored procedures, particularly focused on report development and query optimization as well as synchronization services.
-Assisted in transition from offshore development to in-house.</p>
+Assisted in transition from offshore development to in-house.
+Focus on accessibility.
+Began maintaining front-end in React.</p>
 <!-- /wp:paragraph -->

 <!-- wp:heading {"level":3} -->